Styles

 Which Should You Choose?

 If you want the widest teaching opportunities: Vinyasa.
 If you value tradition and discipline: Ashtanga.
 If you are drawn to healing and meditation: Yin.
 Many students combine two styles, doing a Vinyasa-focused 200-hour and adding a Yin specialty later.
+For a dedicated Yin path, Yin Yoga World in Uluwatu (5.0 stars, 426 reviews) is one of the highest-rated Yin-focused schools globally.

 Ready to Compare Schools?